 Our compensation committee reviews executive compensation levels on an annual basis to ensure they remain competitive in our industry.
 Data for this review is prepared and provided to the compensation committee by our Vice President, Human Resources, with input from our Chief Executive Officer, as well as other members of senior management.
 This data details relevant market rates for executive base salaries, annual cash incentive, long-term incentive, and total compensation for companies of similar size in our industry.
-The sources for this data include the Executive Compensation Survey, a survey of 67 biotech companies ranging in size from less than \$20 million in revenues with less than 150 employees to over \$500 million in revenue with over 1,000 employees.
+The sources for this data for the previous fiscal year included the Executive Compensation Survey, a survey of 67 biotech companies ranging in size from less than \$20 million in revenues with less than 150 employees to over \$500 million in revenue with over 1,000 employees.
 The data we used for our analysis focused on 24 companies with less than \$20 million in revenues and less than 150 employees.
-We believe that criteria used by the Executive Compensation Survey were effective in yielding a comprehensive survey group of companies, or peer groups, comparable to the Company.
-Utilizing the compiled information, the compensation committee reviews the various components of executive compensation to determine the base salary, annual cash incentive, long term incentive, and equity compensation.
+We believe that criteria used by the Executive Compensation Survey were effective in yielding a comprehensive survey group of companies, or peer groups, comparable to the Company for the previous fiscal year.
+Utilizing the compiled information, the compensation committee in 2008 reviewed the various components of executive compensation to determine the base salary, annual cash incentive, long term incentive, and equity compensation.